bernuly/UnityHostingTest/README.md

 Note, if there are files starting with '_', there needs to be a `.nojekyll` file in the root folder or github pages gives a 404.

+## Debugging
+If you get `Uncaught ReferenceError: unityFramework is not defined`, disable compression in the Player settings.